n3k1de/steamcmd-gmod/README.md

 * [Team Fortress 2](https://store.steampowered.com/app/440/Team_Fortress_2/)

 ## Variables
+* __SERVERNAME__: the hostname of the server. _With this name the server can be found in the server in the steam list._
 * __PORT:__ Sets port for a listen server. _Default is 27015._
 * __CLIENTPORT:__ Sets the client port.
 Specifies which port to use to communicate with a server. _Default is 27005._
 * __MAXPLAYERS:__ Set the maximum players allowed to join the server.
 This does the same as the maxplayers convar, the maximum you can set it to is limited by the game/mod